Ecconia/Ecconia-LogicWorld-Mods/RandomDebugCollection/Readme.md

 This mod has a few commands:

 - `ClearHistory`: Clears your action history, you will no longer be able to undo then.
 Added out of curiosity, if it would free memory.
-- `ClearSubassemblies`: Clears stored subassemblies, there exists an official command for that, but its broken.
-Also added to see if it frees memory.
 - `CollectGarbage`: Runs the garbage collection.
 Added also for memory investigation reasons.
 - `Theme`: Reloads the current color theme.
 Useful when you are designing a layout and don't want to restart.